Lackland Air Force Base, Texas —

-Tax season is here, and the Lackland Tax Center will be providing free tax preparation of both federal and state income tax returns for active duty, Reserve, National Guard, retired military and their family members.
+Tax season is coming and once again the Team Lackland Tax Center will offer free tax preparation and filing assistance to active duty, Reserve, National Guard and retirees for both state and federal taxes.

-Look for additional information about the tax center in future editions of the Talespinner.
-In the meantime, here are some tips to remember to prepare for the upcoming tax season:
+As the tax season approaches, additional tax information will appear in the Talespinner.
+Until then, here are some tips to remember to prepare for the upcoming tax season:

 For those deploying, it may be helpful to designate someone to represent you on a federal tax matter.

-For U.S. armed forces personnel serving in a combat zone, the IRS automatically extends the deadline for filing tax returns, paying taxes, filing a claim for a refund, and taking other actions related to federal income tax.
+For U.S. armed forces personnel serving in a combat zone, the IRS automatically extends the deadline for filing tax returns, paying taxes, filing claims for refund and taking other actions related to federal income tax.

 The IRS also extends the deadline for those deployed overseas, away from their permanent duty station, in support of operations in a qualified hazardous duty area but outside the qualified hazardous duty area.